1. For what liver diseases is the FibroScan® useful?

 The FibroScan® is not currently covered by provincial health care plans (e.g. OHIP).
-Therefore, we charge $125 for the procedure (additional charges may apply at satellite clinics).
-Liver Scan Direct accepts payments by cash, VISA, MasterCard, and Amex (a $2.50 surcharge applies to credit card payments).
+Therefore, we charge $140 for the procedure (additional charges may apply at satellite clinics).
+Liver Scan Direct accepts payments by cash, VISA, MasterCard, and Amex.
 We accept debit payments at certain locations.
 You will receive a receipt after your appointment.
-Private insurers and employee flexible spending accounts may reimburse this fee and it can be claimed on your income tax return.
+Private insurers and employee flexible spending accounts may reimburse this fee and it may be claimed on your income tax return.

 11. What happens if a FibroScan® measurement cannot be obtained?